 This film has already got a proof of concept.

-Twenty-nine thousand people donated to make this film possible.
+29,000 people donated to make this film possible.

 Whatever your opinion on abortion is, you are certainly going to change it because of what you learn in this book.

-Because people just don't know, Mark.
+But people just don't know, Mark.

-Yep, that's that that's absolutely that's absolutely right, Anne.
+Yep, that's absolutely right, Anne.

-It's a it's a terrific book.
+It's a terrific book.

 That means it's selling way up there.

-That's not just non fiction or anything.
+That's not just non-fiction or anything.

-I mean, people who bought it have literally read it on the same day and are already writing up reviews on Amazon.
+And people who've read it, I mean, people who bought it have literally read it on the same day and are already writing up reviews on Amazon.

-And uh and people say it's a page turner.
+And people say it's a page turner.

-It's a you know, it's it's a lot about the criminal investigation.
+It's a lot about the criminal investigation.

-And it's also a testimony, a memorial to these children that died, and who will be remembered, who will not be forgotten, the children that are buried, the 47 bodies that were discovered the night of the raid that are buried now in Cherry Hill in Pennsylvania in Philadelphia, and and there should be a permanent memorial to them rather than a absolutely Ann.
+The children that are buried, the 47 bodies that were discovered the night of the raid that are buried now in Cherry Hill in Pennsylvania, in Philadelphia.

-We we have to take a break.
+We have to take a break.

 It's called Gosnell.